IanWardell/TamperMonkey-Perplexity-Full-Width-Tables/README.md

 **License:** MIT
 **Version:** 1.1.0

-> Ensure output **tables and attachment grids** in [Perplexity.ai](https://www.perplexity.ai) display full width — even inside multi-column layouts or flex attachment groups.
+> Ensure output **tables and attachment grids** in [Perplexity.ai](https://www.perplexity.ai) display full width, even inside multi-column layouts or flex attachment groups.
 > Designed to fix the constrained table/attachment rendering used in the default UI.

 ---